-- Option A: Retake the certification program and pass the exam.
-To use this option, please visit hci.org and register for the certification program.
-Contact firstname.lastname@example.org with any questions, or:
+- Option A: Retake the certification exam.
+To use this option, please contact firstname.lastname@example.org for instructions to retake exam or:

 - Option B: Submit 60 credits earned over three years via HCI's Recertification Portal at least one month before your certification expiration.

 How do I earn credits for HCI recertification?

 You have three options for earning credit hours:

 - HCI Learning Credit Hours – hours earned by attending additional HCI Certification programs, HCI Conferences, and HCI Webcasts.

 - Non-HCI Learning Credit Hours – hours earned by attending training, courses, conferences, webcasts, or other professional development events sponsored by other organizations or your employer.

 - Work Experience and Thought Leadership Credits.

 You can submit an unlimited amount of HCI credit hours, non-HCI learning credit hours, and work experience and thought leadership credits per recertification cycle.
 We recommend submitting 15 - 20 HCI credits per recertification cycle.